 You monitor what you measure, and if you aren’t measuring your income and expenses, there’s almost no way to monitor and quickly pay off your debt.

 Create a simple budget where you categorize all your monthly expenses (rent, utilities, debt, transportation, groceries, fun and entertainment).
 At the start of each month, set a goal spending cap for each category, and throughout the month track individual expenses to see where you need to cut back.
-This exercise will give you a tangible and realistic look at how much you can put toward your student loan debt each month — and maybe stop you from ordering that Chinese take-out in lieu of an extra $20 loan payment.
+This exercise will give you a tangible and realistic look at how much you can put toward your student loan debt each month — and maybe stop you from ordering that Chinese take-out in lieu of an extra $20 on your loan payment.

 If you don’t know what your interest rates are on your loans, find those and add them to your budget.
 They’ll be critical as you pay down your debts.